Digine-Labs/midenid-contracts/README.md

 - **Dynamic Pricing**: Registration fee depends on the length of the name
 - **External Pricing Contract**: Name prices calculated by pricing contract.
 Each tokens have different pricing contract.

+If you are learning Miden as a developer.
+You can find practices for following examples;
+- Calling external contract from another contract
+- Initializing network contracts
+- Ownership implementation
+- Storage handling
+- Note input handling
+- Receiving assets to contract
+- Using mockchain to write tests

 ## Architecture

 ### Smart Contracts (Miden Assembly)